hashicorp/terraform-website/content/source/docs/cloud/workspaces/index.html.md

 ## Listing and Filtering Workspaces

-Terraform Cloud's top navigation bar includes a "Workspaces" link, which takes you to the list of workspaces in the current organization.
+Click **Workspaces** in the top navigation bar.
+Terraform Cloud shows a list of all workspaces in the current organization.

 ![Screenshot: the list of workspaces](./images/index-list.png)